1EdTech/lti-1-3-php-library/UPGRADES.md

+## 3.0 to 4.0

+### New method implemented on the `ILtiServiceConnecetor`

+Version 4.0 introduced changes to the `Packback\Lti1p3\Interfaces\ILtiServiceConnecetor` interface, adding one method: `setDebuggingMode()`.

 ## 2.0 to 3.0

 ### New method implemented on the `ICache`

-Version 3.0 introduced changes to the `Packback\Lti1p3\Interfaces\ICache` interface, adding one methods: `clearAccessToken()`.
-This methods must be implemented to any custom implementations of the interface.
+Version 3.0 introduced changes to the `Packback\Lti1p3\Interfaces\ICache` interface, adding one method: `clearAccessToken()`.
+This method must be implemented to any custom implementations of the interface.
 The [Laravel Implementation Guide](https://github.com/packbackbooks/lti-1-3-php-library/wiki/Laravel-Implementation-Guide#cache) contains an example.

 ### Using GuzzleHttp\Client instead of curl

 The `Packback\Lti1p3\LtiServiceConnector` now uses Guzzle instead of curl to make requests.
-This puts control of this client and it's configuration in the hands of the developer.
+This puts control of this client and its configuration in the hands of the developer.
 The section below contains information on implementing this change.

 ### Changes to the LtiServiceConnector and LTI services